bjoerngiesler/BBDroids/README.md

 Congratulations, you've built and flashed the software for the remotes!

+### Build and Upload the D-O software (or any droid software)

+Visual Studio Code's menu bar has the option "Open Folder" in the File menu.
+Use that option to open the `Arduino/DODroid` folder.
+Once it's done initializing everything, connect the droid's MKR Wifi 1010 controller to the computer via USB cable, and use the "Upload" option in the drop-down menu on the top right to build and upload the software to the microcontroller.

+### Build and Upload the Aerial software

+Open the `Arduino/Utilities/AntennaI2CServer` folder in the File menu.
+Once it's done initializing everything, connect the QtPy microcontroller to the computer via USB cable, and use the "Upload" option in the drop-down menu on the top right to build and upload the software to the microcontroller.

 ## If you want to build the D-Ov2Evo droid...

 ...please refer to the documentation collection on the Wiki page: https://github.com/bjoerngiesler/BBDroids/wiki/91-Individual-Droid:-D%E2%80%90Ov2Evo